 Risk AwarenessThe degree to which employees are aware of risks that are relevant to their job.
-For example, factory workers that know the common types of injury and health hazard associated with a production process and are well versed in risk reduction procedures.The expectation that employees perform due diligence in managing risk.
+For example, factory workers that know the common types of injury and health hazard associated with a production process and are well versed in risk reduction procedures.due diligence in managing risk.
 For example, a firm where it is understood that no project is approved without sufficient risk identification and analysis.

-ValuesThe values of an organization that are relevant to risk such as prioritizing safety, health, environmental and financial sustainability.Leadership that serve as exemplary examples of the values and diligence required to manage risk.
-Where tone at the top is lacking values may be viewed as flexible.
+ValuesThe values of an organization that are relevant to risk such as prioritizing safety, health, environmental and financial sustainability.tone at the top is lacking values may be viewed as flexible.

 AuthorityThe distribution of the authority to identify and treat risk.
 For example, a factory where any worker has authority to stop a production line for a safety issue versus a factory where such authority lies in an executive who is rarely on site.
 This is an element of culture because an employee may technically have authority that they feel they are unable to use due to norms and expectations.